 Classroom spaces are not adequately ventilated leading to increased risk of transmission Pupils and staff 3 4 12 M Where possible, occupied internal areas will be well ventilated using natural ventilation - Windows will be left open and internal doors will be left open.
 The external fire doors can also be opened if staff would like (weather permitting).
 Other internal doors may be propped open during the school day but caretaking staff must close these at the end of each day.
 Caretaking team and Mr Adams are undertaking checks to windows and doors during the summer holiday period, to ensure maximum ventilation can be provided.
 This is communicated to staff so that they are aware that this is good practice where possible.
 If this is not possible due to weather conditions, at least some windows will remain open in each classroom.
 Internal doors will be propped open during the school day where is it practicable to do so, to aid ventilation and limit the use of door handles and touch points.
 Pupils will be reminded to wear a jumper to school so that on cooler days, windows in classrooms can still be opened for ventilation without the children getting cold.
 At least one window must be open at all times, as well as all internal doors, even when the weather is cold.
 Staff and pupils may wear additional layers in the classroom if they need to.
-Because the weather is extremely cold outside at the moment due to the season, staff must open windows at least once per hour for 3 minutes in order to facilitate good air ventilation.
+When the weather is extremely cold outside, staff must open windows at least once per hour for 3 minutes in order to facilitate good air ventilation.
 Free school meal children will not have access to food if they are self-isolating.
 Pupils 2 3 6 M All free school meal pupil families are contacted by the admin team if they are self-isolating.
 Families may request for food hampers to be dropped off at their home and left outside, or another family member / family friend may come to school to collect food hamper.
 RA is to source the food hampers as and when necessary.
 Staff who have to break bubbles to cover PPA etc pose a risk to more than one class having the self-isolate if they test positive for COVID-19.
 Pupils, staff and families.
-4 4 16 H New Staffing Allocation from 04.01.21 Reception - Catherine Burnett, Samantha Wate, Jill Stone, Jane Milnes Year 1 - Jo Fields, Kate Parker, Aminah Anwar, Jess Walmsley Year 2 - Amanda Logan with Denise McArdle, Alex Mullick with Zoe Shaw (now full time) Year 3 - Nicola Renwick, Lorna McNally, Janet Ramsey, Susan Steadman, Richard Corbishley, Jill Pensom Year 4 - Paul Crown, Amy Bell, Alison Topel, Kate Overton / Joanna Dornan
+4 4 16 H New Staffing Allocation from 08.03.21 Reception - Catherine Burnett, Samantha Wate, Jill Stone, Jane Milnes (Liz Dixon PPA cover & Supply TA PPA cover) Year 1 - Jo Fields, Kate Parker, Aminah Anwar, Jess Walmsley Year 2 - Amanda Logan with Denise McArdle, Alex Mullick with Zoe Shaw (now full time for duration of Spring 2) Year 3 - Nicola Renwick, Janet Ramsey, Susan Steadman, Richard Corbishley, Jill Pensom Year 4 - Paul Crown, Amy Bell, Alison Topel, Kate Overton / Joanna Dornan (Jill Whitehouse to cover PPA for 4C class, Alison Topel to cover PPA and NQT time in 4B)